ninoNinkovic/LiveStamps/README.md

 **Features:**

   * Insert self updating tags into docblock headers
-  * User defineable, automatic menu generation so you dont have to memorize a million keyboard shortcuts
   * Background highlighting, outlining, and guttermarking of livestamps. (each one is optional)
   * Timezone support, with DST
   * Track file metadata no matter where it is moved/renamed